Approved by Council

-The naming was adopted at the Council meeting held on Tuesday 22 November 2022.
+The naming was endorsed at the Council meeting held on Tuesday 22 November 2022.

 View the Council minutes (Item 13.3, page 23) and Community and Stakeholder Engagement Report.